Testicular Cancer

 SPECIALIST.
 UROLOGY DEPARTMENT

-Testicular cancer originates in over 90% of cases in the testicular cells called germ cells, which produce sperm.
-The main types of germ cell tumors in the testicles are seminomas and nonseminomas.
+This type of tumour originates, in 90% of cases, in testicular cells called germ cells.
+There are two main types of germ cell tumours: seminomas and non-seminomas.

-Other factors that have been associated are high concentrations of maternal hormones during pregnancy and premature birth, trauma to the testicle and the presence of a family history of testicular cancer.
+Other factors that have been associated with the development of testicular cancer include high maternal hormone levels during pregnancy and premature birth, trauma to the testicle and a family history of testicular cancer.

 A PERSONALIZED MEDICINE